-Regarding existing receptor impact, the assessment concludes that there will be a negligible increase in NO2 and PM10 exposure at all 8 receptors modelled.
+Regarding existing receptor impact, the assessment concludes that there will be a negligible increase in $NO_2$ and $PM{10}$ exposure at all 8 receptors modelled.

 Four of these receptors are within the Congleton AQMA's.
-It is this department's opinion that any increase of concentrations in an AQMA is considered significant as it is directly converse to our Local Air Quality Management objectives.
+It is the EHO officers opinion that any increase of concentrations in an AQMA is considered significant as it is directly converse to the Council's Local Air Quality Management objectives.